We Still Don't Understand High-Dimensional Bayesian Optimization: METHOD

 where $b_i > 0$ are hyperparameters, $P: \mathbb{R}^D \rightarrow \mathbb{S}^D$ is a bijective mapping onto the unit sphere, and $\mathbf{z},\mathbf{z'}$ are scaled versions of $\mathbf{x}, \mathbf{x'}$, i.e.\

 for hyperparameters $a \in \mathbb R^+$, $\boldsymbol \ell \in \mathbb R^D$.
-We now define each of these terms more rigorously.
-While the spherical mapping is our most impactful modification (confirmed by ablations in \cref{app:other-abl.}), we also outline two additional changes that impact optimization and hyperparameter learning.
+Of all the modifications, the spherical mapping is the most impactful (confirmed by ablations in \Cref{app:other-abl.}).
+We now define each of these changes more rigorously.

 \paragraph{Spherical Mapping.} Linear models induce a boundary-seeking behavior during optimization, which we hypothesize is the primary factor affecting their performance.
 Specifically, the posterior mean and variance of linear models increase away from the center of the hypercube, resulting in maximal acquisition values on the search space boundary (implicitly discarding most of $\mathcal X$).
-We formalize this idea in the following theorem (see \Cref{app:boundary} for a proof):
+We formalize this idea in the following theorem (see \Cref{app:boundary} for a proof), and provide a visualization for $D = 1$ in \Cref{fig:1d_viz}.

 \begin{restatable}{thm}{boundary} For acquisition functions increasing in posterior mean and variance (e.g.\ expected improvement), Bayesian linear models will maximize acquisition on the boundary of the search space.
 That is, for $\mathbf{x}_{t+1} = \arg \max_{\mathbf{x} \in [-1, 1]^D} \alpha_t(\mathbf{x})$ at any timestep $t$, we have that $\mathbf{x}_{t+1}$ contains at least one dimension equal to $-1$ or $1$ (i.e.\ $\|\mathbf{x}_{t+1}\|_\infty = 1$). \end{restatable}